TromboneScott/Oscars/README.txt

   a.
 Right-click on image in Google Form and select: Copy image address
   b.
 Paste into img attribute

-Proofread the nominees:
+Proofread the category definitions:
 1. Open the web page: oscars.site44.com/<year>/categoryDefinitions.xml
+2. Verify that the tie breakers are correct (including Time as the final tie breaker)
-2. Verify that images for the Best Picture nominees show up in the banner at the top
+3. Verify that images for the Best Picture nominees show up in the banner at the top
-3. Verify that all nominee images match their names
+4. Verify that all nominee images match their names
-4. Verify that all nominee names are short enough to be displayed
+5. Verify that all nominee names are short enough to be displayed
-5. Verify that any special characters in nominee names are displayed correctly
+6. Verify that any special characters in nominee names are displayed correctly

 -- While ballots are being collected